aam051102/ahlgreen-net/views/articles/src/content/openbound-assets.md

 ## File

-The general structure for an individual room file is as follows:
+The general structure for an asset section is as follows:

 ```xml
 <assets>